 Standing Electric Wheelchairs: These electric wheelchairs are designed to allow the user to stand up while seated in the wheelchair.
 They can be used for rehabilitation and to improve circulation, but they are typically more expensive than standard electric wheelchairs.

-Outdoor Electric Wheelchairs: These electric wheelchairs are designed for outdoor use, typically have bigger wheels and better suspension that allows them to handle rough terrain.
+Outdoor Electric Wheelchairs: These electric wheelchairs are designed for outdoor use, and typically have bigger wheels and better suspension that allow them to handle rough terrain.
 They are typically heavier and more robust than standard electric wheelchairs.

 Specialty Electric Wheelchairs: These electric wheelchairs are designed for specific activities or sports, such as hunting, fishing, or off-roading.
 They may have specialized features such as all-terrain wheels, increased weight capacity, and more advanced suspension.